blainefreestone/mlb_data_analysis/README.md

 # Future Work

-This project was an excercise in **writing software** to analyze complex and large datasets.
-I am not a data scientist and therefore many improvements in the *methods* of analyzing this data are possible, such as:
+This project was an exercise in **writing software** to analyze complex and large datasets.
+I am not a data scientist, and therefore many improvements in the *methods* of analyzing this data are possible, such as:

-* Better feature engineering.
+* Engineer more effective features for the `for_predict_model()` table.
+This would increase the accuracy of the predictions.
-* Improvements in how league-wide statistical data is shown over time.
+* Improvements in how statistical data is displayed.
+* More sophisticated methods of analyzing the data.

 In terms of the software itself, there are many improvements and additions that could be made:

 * A UI to interact with the data and the way in which it is displayed.
+* Better processing and managing of individual pandas DataFrames to increase program efficiency and readability.